Sports Coach Logo Sports Coach Training Principles Fitness Components

 Blisters

 There are many preventative measures an athlete may take regarding blisters.
-By applying a skin lubricant to the area of the skin where the repetitive friction occurs, wearing correctly fitting shoes, and making sure there are no wrinkles or folds in the socks that are worn may prevent the development of blisters.
+Applying a skin lubricant to the area of the skin where the repetitive friction occurs, wearing correctly fitting shoes, and making sure there are no wrinkles or folds in the socks that are worn may prevent the development of blisters.
 In case of a friction area or hot spot, an athlete may place a material known as a second skin or a piece of moleskin on the hot spot, reducing the amount of friction in the covered area.

 Metatarsalgia